×

 If you have not spent a lot of time in Flores, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Flores, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Flores for a long time, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay in Flores for a long period.
 Renting provides more flexibility, as you can move more easily if your circumstances change.
 It also means you won't have to worry about property maintenance or unexpected repair costs, as these are typically covered by the landlord.
 It's also important to consider the local real estate market in Flores.
 If property prices are high and predicted to fall, it might be better to rent for a while and wait for prices to drop before buying.
 Conversely, if prices are low and predicted to rise, it could be a good time to buy.
 Lastly, consider your financial situation.
 Buying a home requires a significant upfront cost for the down payment, closing costs, and other fees.
 If you don't have enough savings to cover these costs, renting might be a more feasible option.
 In conclusion, both buying and renting have their pros and cons, and the best choice depends on your individual circumstances and goals.
-It's recommended to seek advice from a real estate professional or financial advisor before making a decision," remarked one expat in Flores, Guatemala.
+It's recommended to seek advice from a real estate professional or financial advisor before making a decision," said one expat who made the move to Flores.

 What should I pack when moving to Flores?